2023 - 2024

 Participants by Gender & Race

 We strive for diversity within the Emory Healthy Aging Study.
 It's important that our research discovers how different people from all walks of life are impacted by aging.
-In 2022, we saw that a large portion of our volunteers were Caucasian females.
-To diversify our candidate pool, we have partnered with the Goizueta Alzheimer’s Disease Research Center to further community and minority engagement.
+In 2023, we saw that a large portion of our volunteers were White females.
+We have been successful in our efforts so far to diversify our candidate pool through our continued work alongside the Goizueta Alzheimer’s Disease Research Center engagement core.

 Questionnaire Responses